Ambrose Burnside: The Crater

-Burnside was relieved of command on August 14 and sent on "extended leave" by Grant.
+As a result of the Crater fiasco, Burnside was relieved of command on August 14 and sent on "extended leave" by Grant.
 He was never recalled to duty for the remainder of the war.
-A court of inquiry later placed the blame for the Crater fiasco on Burnside and his subordinates.
+A court of inquiry later placed the blame for the defeat on Burnside, Ledlie and Ferrero.
 In December, Burnside met with President Lincoln and General Grant about his future.
 He was contemplating resignation, but Lincoln and Grant requested that he remain in the Army.
 At the end of the interview, Burnside wrote, "I was not informed of any duty upon which I am to be placed."
 He finally resigned his commission on April 15, 1865, after Lee's surrender at Appomattox.

 The United States Congress Joint Committee on the Conduct of the War later exonerated Burnside and placed the blame for the Union defeat at the Crater on General Meade for requiring the specially trained USCT (United States Colored Troops) men to be withdrawn.